 Parents Matter Program

-An exciting new program has been launched by the University of Tasmania in our region!
+An exciting program is being run by the University of Tasmania in our region!
 The ‘Parents Matter Program’ is based in Scottsdale, and is open to all parents/carers with children in Grades 5-8.
-A FREE bus trip is planned for Wednesday 12th April that will provide a guided tour around Launceston College, so parents can get a better idea of what there is on offer and what support networks are available for their children.
-Download the flyer at the base of this page for more information, or contact the Project Manager, Marcel Kerrison, on 0417 622 047 or email@example.com - www.facebook.com/parentsmatternortherntasmania
+Contact the Project Manager, Marcel Kerrison, on 0417 622 047 or firstname.lastname@example.org to find out more, or visit www.facebook.com/parentsmatternortherntasmania.

 Piano Lessons in Ringarooma